jackdignamit/Tines-SOAR-and-LimaCharlie-EDR-Automated-Incident-Response-Project/README.md

 - - -

 ## 7️⃣ Add Emails to Tines Workflow
-Email notifications in a SOAR workflow is essential to keep the right people informed at the right time without requiring them to constantly monitor dashboards or tools.
+Email notifications in a SOAR workflow are essential to keep the right people informed at the right time without requiring them to constantly monitor dashboards or tools.

 1. To add email notifications to our Tines SOAR, drag the **"send email"** icon to the storyboard and **connect it to the webhook**.